cloverbloom/knowledge-base/systems.md

-### [My 12-W System]
+# [My 12-W System]

-*****
-- Q1: Dec 28th to Mar 29th
+- **Q1:** Dec 28th to Mar 29th

-* Q2: Mar 30th to Jun 28th
+- **Q2:** Mar 30th to Jun 28th

-* Q3: Jun 29th to Sep 27th
+- **Q3:** Jun 29th to Sep 27th

-* Q4: Sep 28th to Dec 27th
+- **Q4:** Sep 28th to Dec 27th

-* Includes 13th Week for action review, consolidation, celebration and reset
+- Each quarter includes a 13th Week for review, consolidation, celebration, and reset.

-	* Identify any shortcomings during this period and celebrate what was accomplished
+  - Identify shortcomings and celebrate accomplishments.

-	- [ ] Create a checklist for each 13th Week (include in 12-W Tracker)
+  - [ ] Create a checklist for each 13th Week (include in 12-W Tracker).

+---

 # [The 12-W Year]

 ### [Core Concepts]

----
-* Redefine a "year" as 12 weeks instead of 12 months to create urgency and improve execution
+- Redefine a "year" as 12 weeks to create urgency and improve execution.

-* Annualized thinking leads to procrastination; 12-week thinking creates focus and urgency
+- Annualized thinking leads to procrastination; 12-week thinking creates focus and urgency.

-* Define and measure a **Weekly Score** to accurately measure your performance weekly
+- Define and track a **Weekly Score** to measure performance objectively.

-* Traditionally annualized plans (12 months) involve a high degree of uncertainty and are objective based

-	* Shortening the time frame to 12 weeks increases the predictability and allows you to set proper goals and strategies (ex. start with verb then explicitly list required action)

-	* Allows you to better plan and develop certainty in the outcome
+- Shorter timeframes (12 weeks) increase predictability and clarity of goals.

-* Be great at 1-3 things instead of mediocre at many things
+- Be exceptional at 1-3 things rather than mediocre at many.

-	* `"To write a great book, you must first become the book." –Naval Ravikant`
+  - `"To write a great book, you must first become the book." – Naval Ravikant`

-		* This is a system to maximize my personal leverage

 ### [Vision & Planning]
 *****